 As audition technique classes tend to be quite a popular type of acting class, due to the fact that the vast majority of actors are likely to go through an audition process at some point during their career, it shouldn’t be too difficult to find a class in your local area, especially if you have acting schools nearby.

-What’s more, if you happen to live in a major city such as London, there should be even more choice of classes available, with the National Youth Theatre being just one example of many establishments that run audition technique classes.
+What’s more, if you happen to live in a major city such as New York, there should be even more choice of classes available, with the National Youth Theatre being just one example of many establishments that run audition technique classes.

 When it comes to who you might meet during an audition technique class, there are likely to be a mix of attendees, from: